-With the number of eCommerce platforms and solutions on the market, retailers have quite a choice of software vendors with expertise in keeping brands in front of customers’ eyes.
+With the number of eCommerce platforms and digital platform solutions on the market, retailers have quite a choice of software vendors with expertise in keeping brands in front of customers’ eyes.
 Intellias recommends focusing on these four strategies for developing eCommerce systems.

 1. Provide value of an eCommerce platform instead of just functionality